Basic Foot and Hiking Shoe Care

 Two conditions may affect the skin of the foot.
 The condition of producing excessive perspiration is called hyperhidrosis, while anhidrosis is called the inability to produce and/or deliver sweat to the surface of the skin.
 A backpacker should change socks once or twice a day, especially when hiking in hot weather.
 The use of a foot powder usually helps to keep the excessive sweating under control, while the use of moisturizing creams for skin hydration is the best treatment for dry skin.

-The best treatment for foul-smelling sweat on the foot (the so-called bromhidrosis) is the daily use of an antibacterial soap.
+The best treatment for foul-smelling sweat on the foot (the so-called bromhidrosis) is the daily use of antibacterial soap.
 Sweat itself is odorless but promotes bacterial growth, and the resultant odor is a product of the bacterial decomposition of surface protein debris.

 Toenails should be cut short and square because long nails can bruise, cut into the toes on either side and inflict pain during descents.
 Moreover, if toenails are properly cut, problems at the corners of the nails will be markedly reduced.

-There are two other problems that can befall your toenails on the trail: black nails (subungual hematoma), and fungus of the nails (onychomucosis).
+There are two other problems that can befall your toenails on the trail: black nails (subungual hematoma), and fungus of the nails (onychomycosis).
 If bleeding and pain occur under the nail, see a podiatrist.
 The podiatrist will drill a hole under the nail plate and the blood will escape through this hole.
 This process is painless so you don’t have to worry about it.
 Fungal infection of the toenails is usually the result of an invasion of a fungus into a nail.
 The best prevention is to control the length and thickness of your toenails.

 Prevention of blisters begins with identifying rubbing surfaces.
 Properly-fitted gear and footwear that is broken-in is the first step in prevention.
 Additionally, identifying hot spots and treating these will prevent the pain associated with a blister.
 Smooth out all wrinkles in your hiking socks before you put your shoes on, change your hiking socks as often as possible, and do not reuse socks a second time without washing them.
 All these will also help prevent blisters.